giantswarm/docs/sources/reference/swarm-json.md

 Find out more on the [registry reference page](../registry/).

+### `args`

+The `args` key is optional and, if present, expects as value an array of strings.
+These strings will be passed as arguments when your container is started, just like the arguments you can pas to `docker run`.
+The effect of these arguments depends on how the container is set up.
+Please refer to the [Dockerfile documentation](https://docs.docker.com/reference/builder/), expecially on the `CMD` and `ENTRYPOINT` directives.

+As already shown in our [minimal example](#minimal-example) above, when using a simple Linux image, the `args` key can be used to define which process is to be called.

+    "image": "ubuntu",
+    "args": ["/usr/bin/some_process"]

+With this setup, further argument array entries could be used to pass arguments to the call of a binary.
+Example:

+    "image": "ubuntu",
+    "args": ["ps", "aux"]

+This provides for some convenience, since it potentially allows you to use container images in a flexible way for more than a single purpose.
+So it might save you from building and pushing multiple almost identical images.

 ### `dependencies`

 Array of dependency objects, which are used to define dependencies between components.
 Defining a dependency object within _component A_ pointing to _component B_ indicates that _component A_ requires _component B_ to be running.
 Dependencies can refer to components within the same service or within different services.